Andrewtomp/Software-Engineering/Sprint3.md

 - *Incomplete Sprint2 Issue:* Fixed bug where product tags aren't being received correctly when submitting a new product
 - *Incomplete Sprint2 Issue:* Connected Product page and preview on dashboard with back end to show users' products in real time
 - Created Cypress Tests for this sprint's functionality

 ### Back end
-- Merged all Sprint 1 content to main branch
+- Merged all Sprint 2 content to main branch
+- Created `storefronttable` package
+  - `AddStorefront()`
+  - `GetStorefronts()`
+  - `UpdateStorefront()`
+  - `DeleteStorefront()`
+- Added unit tests for `storefronttable`
+- Added separate `encryption` module for `storfronttable`
+- Created the `generateCert.sh` script that generates the tls certificate required to access the site and generates the `.storefrontkey` for encrypted API info storage
-- Updated the routing so that logging in actually redirects to main page
+- Updated the routing to add api calls to `storefronttable`
-  - Linked login page to correct route and created function to submit login api request
+- Added very basic front end for Store Fronts
+- Added pop-up form for adding a Store Front
+- Made it so that clicking on a Store Front allows a user to edit it
-- Updated so that registering an account from the registration form actually registers a user AND logs in automatically
+- Made it so that only the logged in user's store fronts appear
-  - Linked registration page to correct route and created function that submits registration api call AND login api call
-- Updated nav bar logout button so user is actually logged out and redirected to the login screen
+- Updated `routes` to include calls to `storefronttable`
+- Updated `main` to correct initalize the `storefronttable` db
-  - Created function so that logout button to sends a logout api request and redirects
+- Updated `Product` struct so that `UserID` and `ProdName` have to be a unique combination
+- Updated how products are updated in the `prodtable` to account for new restriction
+- Implemented back end product filter so only products added by a specific user appear when that user is authorized (logged in)
+- Connected the ability to edit values for each item to the front end
-- Updated so that clicking on the add item button from the product page actually redirects to the product form
+- Connected the ability to delete an item to the front end
-- Updated the product form to have the required fields
-  - Created function to gather image and send add_product api request
-- Updated swagger docs for API
+- Swagger docs have been updated
-- Updated unit tests for routes
-- Added unit tests for `prodtable`
-- Added unit tests for `imageStore`
-- Added migration functions for `user`, `product` and, `image` database tables so they are automatically made/ migrated

 ## Incomplete Work
 ### Front end
 - Need to complete Storefronts Figma pages so development can start

 ### Back end
-- Need to implement back end product filter so only products added by a specific user appear when that user is authorized (logged in)
+- Need to implement OAuth 2.0 for truely connecting to external stores
+  - The site needs to be hosted somewhere
+  - We need to create developer accounts for all supported storefronts
+  - We need to register our site in our developer accounts
+  - We need to set up the token management for the OAuth (many steps here)
+- Need to implement order tracking
-- Need to connect the ability to edit values for each item to the front end
+- Need to implement ag-grid updates for front end
-- Need to connect the ability to delete an item to the front end
+- Need to refine `routes` unit tests to account for added routes

 ## Testing
 ### Front end